Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 </figure>

 ## Styles
 Once the storybook dev server is running we notice that some styles are already applied to our component.
-This is coming from `o-example/stories/example.scss` file which is imported by `example.stories.tsx` file. `example.stories.tsx` file is where we define our demos and its variants, [controls](https://storybook.js.org/docs/react/essentials/controls#gatsby-focus-wrapper) and anything related to storybook demos.
+This is coming from `o-example/stories/example.scss` file which is imported by `example.stories.tsx`. `example.stories.tsx` is where we define our demos and its variants, [controls](https://storybook.js.org/docs/react/essentials/controls#gatsby-focus-wrapper) and anything related to storybook demos.

 ## Brands
-When we were working on [implementing brand](/documentation/tutorials/create-a-new-component-part-3/#component-brands) variants for our component we noticed that our build server generated different `html` files for us and we could easily swap between them.
-In storybook we will need to restart our dev server and provide correct env variable.
+When we were working on [implementing brand](/documentation/tutorials/create-a-new-component-part-3/#component-brands) variants for our component we noticed that our build server generated different `html` files for us and we could swap between them.
+In storybook we will need to restart our dev server and provide an environment variable.
 To start internal component demos in storybook you will need to run `ORIGAMI_STORYBOOK_BRAND=internal npm run storybook` and similarly for whitelababel you can run `ORIGAMI_STORYBOOK_BRAND=whitelabel npm run storybook`.
 ## TSX template
-`npm run create-component` generated TSX ([JSX](https://reactjs.org/docs/jsx-in-depth.html) + [typeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html)) boilerplate template as well.
+`npm run create-component` generated a TSX ([JSX](https://reactjs.org/docs/jsx-in-depth.html) + [typeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html)) boilerplate template as well.

 The code in `example.tsx` will be very similar to what we have in `demo.mustache` but with different syntax.
 The syntax we are using is called [JSX](https://reactjs.org/docs/jsx-in-depth.html).